 The school office is open from 8.30am to 4.00pm.
 Messages may be left on the school answer phone when the office is closed.
-Pupil pedestrian gates are locked at 9.00am and re-opened at 3.15pm.
+Pupil pedestrian gates are locked at 9.00am and re-opened at the end of the school day.

 Registers will be completed each day at 9.00am and 1.15pm.
 A child who arrives after the register has closed at 9.00am is deemed as being late and arrivals after this time without adequate explanation will be classed as an unauthorised absence.